1098T Form Request

 Sprintax Software for International Students

 The Chicago School has teamed up with Sprintax to provide you with an easy-to-use tax preparation software designed for nonresident students and scholars in the US.
-The first 25 users will have free access (first come, first serve) to SprinTax Tax Preparation Online with your The Chicago School credentials.
+The first 50 users will have free access (first come, first serve) to SprinTax Tax Preparation Online with your Chicago School credentials.
 We (and all other university staff) are not qualified or allowed to provide individual tax advice.

 And even if you did not work or receive income in the US, you're still obliged to file a Form 8843 with the IRS.